grantwinney/blog/content/posts/raspberry-pi-making-an-led-blink/index.md

-+++
-categories = ["Raspberry PI", "Python", "Coding"] date = 2016-03-26T16:37:30Z
+---
+categories:
+- Raspberry PI
+- Python
+- Coding
+date: "2016-03-26T16:37:30Z"
-description = ""
+description: ""
-draft = false
+draft: false
-image = "__GHOST_URL__/content/images/2016/03/breadboard-single-led-circuit.jpg"
-slug = "raspberry-pi-making-an-led-blink"
+cover:
+  image: breadboard-single-led-circuit.jpg
+slug: raspberry-pi-making-an-led-blink
-summary = "I unboxed my Raspberry Pi a few weeks ago and started learning Python.
-Let's code the \"Hello World\" of the Pi, and make an LED blink." tags = ["Raspberry PI", "Python", "Coding"] title = "Hello World for the Raspberry Pi - Making an LED Blink"
+summary: I unboxed my Raspberry Pi a few weeks ago and started learning Python.
+Let's code the "Hello World" of the Pi, and make an LED blink.

-+++
+tags:
+- Raspberry PI
+- Python
+- Coding
+title: Hello World for the Raspberry Pi - Making an LED Blink
+---

 I finally unboxed my Pi a few weeks ago, and since then I’ve been learning some Python - the primary language of the Pi.